 Many of the best running shoes these days are heavily cushioned with trampoline-like soles.
 They’re not just in vogue with everyday runners, though; they’re also increasingly becoming the trainer of choice among elite runners too.

-But he warns against excessive reliance on cushioning, which may affect running gait, suggesting that thinner-soled shoes promote a more natural stride:
+But one of my biggest concerns is, over time, an excessive reliance on cushioning may affect your running gait, whereas thinner-soled shoes tend to promote a more natural stride.

-“Shoes that are too soft may alter natural running biomechanics, reducing sensory feedback from the ground.”
+Basically, shoes that are too soft may alter natural running biomechanics, reducing sensory feedback from the ground.

 Benefits of cushioned running shoes